 Open 6:00am to 6:00pm, year-round.

 We offer an individualized curriculum based on the children’s needs and interests, and children learn at their own pace during small group learning sessions.
-Child care classrooms include areas of dramatic play, science, math, art, literacy, computers, manipulatives, blocks and sand and water.
-Before- and after-school child care is available for school-age children up to age 13, and transportation can be arranged with our agency vans to Cheston and Paxinosa Elementary Schools.
+Early learning classrooms include areas of dramatic play, science, math, art, literacy, computers, manipulatives, blocks and sand and water.
+Before- and after-school care is available for school-age children up to age 13, and transportation can be arranged with our agency vans to Cheston and Paxinosa Elementary Schools.
 March Elementary has a bus stop within walking distance for our students.
 Children have daily access to the agency’s indoor gymnasium and outdoor play yard.

 Early literacy takes place in every classroom.
 Toilet training begins in the Toddler classroom.
 Computer interaction occurs in the classroom and in our S.T.E.A.M lab beginning at age three.
 Kindergarten-readiness visits to local schools are available.
 Homework assistance is provided for school-age children.
 Our teachers use positive discipline and redirection to promote a safe and nurturing atmosphere.